typelib

 Note

-In the simplest case, all that needs be provided is the first parameter (t
+In the simplest case, all that needs be provided is the first parameter (t).
+We will

 generate a marshaller, unmarshaller and build a codec.
 However, we provide ample